 - Estimates of the cost of Judicial Reviews to individuals and departments/public bodies.
 We will also want to identify the number of cases taken by individuals entitled to legal aid.

 - A review of some individual Judicial Reviews (Case Studies) to illustrate the impact on projects/public administration and to highlight the arrangements in place to facilitate learning across the public sector.

-The C&AG intends to publish the report in Winter 2021.
+The C&AG intends to publish the report in early 2022.